swiftlang/swift/docs/SIL.rst

 is a trivial ``@sil_unmanaged`` type that doesn't require ref counting.
 This is intended to be used semantically as a "conversion" like instruction from ``unmanaged`` to ``strong`` and thus should never be removed by the optimizer.
+Since the returned value is a strong owned value, this instruction semantically should be treated as performing a strong copy of the underlying value as if by the value's type lowering.

 copy_value
 ``````````